dianlyu1217/510_Lab6/README.md

-# 510_Lab6
+# 510_lab6

-How to Run
+# How to Run
 Open the terminal and run the following commands: python -m venv venv source venv/bin/activate pip install -r requirements.txt streamlit run app.py

-What's include
+# What's include
 app.py - main running application.
-.gitignore - tells Git which files or directories to ignore in a project. requirements.txt - list all the dependencies that the project needs to run correctly.
+.gitignore - tells Git which files or directories to ignore in a project.
+requirements.txt - list all the dependencies that the project needs to run correctly.
 README.md - includes the text info of the basic introduction of this GitHub Repository, how to run, what's included, lessons learned, questions / uncertainties.

-Lesson Learned
+# Lesson Learned

-API Utilization and Application Development: Learning how to obtain and use an API key, such as obtaining an API key from Google AI Studio, is a crucial step when developing applications that rely on external data or functionalities.
-Building Interactive Applications with Streamlit: The course introduces the concept of creating interactive applications using Streamlit, showcasing how to integrate APIs like the Gemini API for building practical tools such as a resume coach or a travel planner.
-Front-End Web Development Basics: It covers the fundamentals of creating a web application using only HTML, CSS, and JavaScript.
-This includes building a simple Todo app, teaching basic but essential web development skills and deployment on platforms like GitHub Pages.
-Data Visualization and Local Data Integration: The course involves working with specific datasets, like event data from Seattle, to create interactive visualizations.
-This includes handling various data aspects like event categories, locations, and associated weather conditions.
+Nature and Function of Large Language Models (LLMs):
+LLMs are AI models that process and generate human-like text by learning from vast amounts of data.
+They use deep learning techniques and are trained on diverse datasets to understand a wide range of topics and styles.
+Their applications include translation, summarization, content creation, and more.
+Transformer Architecture and Self-Attention Mechanism:
+LLMs utilize transformer architecture, which helps the model weigh the importance of different words for understanding context and generating responses.
+The self-attention mechanism within transformers allows the model to focus on different parts of the input text, aiding in the generation of coherent and contextually appropriate text.
+Tokenization and Embeddings:
+Input text is broken down into smaller units called tokens, which can include words, parts of words, or punctuation.
+These tokens are then converted into numerical vectors using embeddings, which help capture the semantic and syntactic meanings of words and make the textual information processable by the model.
+Applications and Limitations of LLMs:
+LLMs are versatile in handling various NLP tasks like Named Entity Recognition (NER), classification, and creative content generation.
+However, they also have limitations such as generating hallucinated (incorrect or misleading) content, dealing with a limited context window, and high operational costs.
+Alternative Solutions and Techniques for Overcoming Limitations:
+For sensitive data or specific tasks, alternatives to proprietary LLMs like open-source models (e.g., Llama family) and traditional NLP tools (e.g., NLTK, SpaCy) are available.
+Techniques such as prompt engineering, Retrieval Augmented Generation (RAG), and fine-tuning are useful for enhancing the performance of LLMs and mitigating their limitations.

-questions
+# questions
-How does Streamlit handle asynchronous API calls, particularly when integrating APIs like Gemini in an application that requires real-time data processing and display?
-What are the best practices to ensure responsive and efficient data handling within a Streamlit app?
+When using large language models (LLMs) for text generation, we often face issues with the authenticity and accuracy of the generated content, referred to as 'hallucinations.'
+To reduce the occurrence of these issues and improve the credibility of the text, how can we more effectively use prompt engineering and Retrieval Augmented Generation (RAG) techniques?
+What are the limitations and challenges of these techniques in practical applications?